limneos/inPulseNotifier/UpdateNotes.md

 c) A check for iOS5 version takes place in the constructor to init the corresponding %groups.

-d) A function called managerDataFromBulletin creates the required data for the manager on each notification arrival and is call on each hook.
+d) A function called managerDataFromBulletin creates the required data for the manager on each notification arrival and is called on each hook.

 2) INAlertManager.m
 ---